 September | Blue KC Coaches with Character

-Blue Cross and Blue Shield of Kansas City (Blue KC) and the “C” You in the Major Leagues Foundation (CYITML) have announced Staley High School assistant baseball coach Matt Schweitzer as the September Blue Blue KC Coaches with Character honoree.
+Blue Cross and Blue Shield of Kansas City (Blue KC) and the C You in the Major Leagues (CYITML) Foundation have announced Sumner Academy of Arts & Sciences girls’ tennis, basketball, and soccer coach, Megan Schmidt, as the Blue KC Coaches with Character honoree for the month of September.